 It’s Thanksgiving as a first-generation college freshman.
 Your friends have all gone home but you’re stuck on campus because, like many first-gen students, you don’t have extra cash to spend on a plane ticket—it’s going toward tuition, or books, or food.
 But if you’re a first-generation student at Florida State University, you’re not spending Thanksgiving…

-As part of the Student Success Collaborative research team, I’ve followed our member case studies closely.
+As part of the Student Success Collaborative research team, I’ve followed our partner case studies closely.
 Lately, I’ve noticed something new.
 In previous years, most student success initiatives started—and ended—in the advising center, or were focused on niche groups of students.
 Efforts to expand participation in student success faced skepticism from other offices and a…